Children and Youth Need Our Help Now

-We are building a Canada-wide circle of support that will chart a brighter course for early interventions in child and youth mental health.
-Together, we will create healthier tomorrows for more kids from coast to coast.
+We are a Canada-wide circle of support charting brighter courses for early intervention in child and youth mental health.
+Together, we will work to create healthier tomorrows for more kids from coast to coast.

-Often families can feel like child and youth mental health challenges need to stay in the family.
-With the help of the Sobey Foundation, Sobeys Inc. and Canada’s Children’s Hospital Foundations, a family’s circle of support is bigger than they think.
-Let’s create a new definition of family, one that includes hospital workers, community members, and even your local grocery store – we are all family uniting for child and youth mental health.
+Often, families can feel like child and youth mental health challenges need to stay in the family.
+With the help of the Sobey Foundation, Sobeys Inc., and Canada’s Children’s Hospital Foundations, a family’s circle of support is bigger than they think.
+Let’s create a new definition of family.
+One that includes hospital workers, community members, and even your local grocery store.
+We are all family, uniting for one cause - child and youth mental health.

-Thirteen children’s hospital foundations, together with the Sobey Foundation and 127,000 Sobeys Inc. teammates, have created A Family of Support: Child and Youth Mental Health Initiative - a ground-breaking investment that will help kids while they're still kids, giving them the best possible chance to thrive.
+Thirteen children’s hospital foundations, together with the Sobey Foundation and 134,000 Sobeys Inc. teammates, have created A Family of Support: Child and Youth Mental Health Initiative.
+It is a ground-breaking initiative that will fund programs to help kids while they're still kids, giving them the best possible chance to thrive.

-This network of Children’s Hospital Foundations from coast to coast will implement a diverse range of innovative local child and youth mental health programs.
-These programs will work to decrease stigma, strengthen families and help more children and youth access the help they need.
+The 13 Children’s Hospitals from coast to coast are implementing a diverse range of innovative local child and youth mental health programs.
+These programs will work to decrease stigma, strengthen families, and help more children and youth access the help they need.
 Each program has a regional focus addressing urgent needs within the communities they serve.

 13 children’s hospital foundations.
 One vision for early intervention.

-While there is ample evidence that investments in prevention and early intervention have the greatest potential to reduce the harm mental illness causes, acute care demands a large share of the resources allocated to mental health.
+Although investments in prevention and early interventions have the greatest potential to reduce the harm mental illness causes, acute care demands a large share of the resources allocated to mental health.
 The result is that most children and youth facing mental illness cannot access services until their issues escalate to a crisis.
 Insufficient investment in early interventions causes demand for inpatient and emergency care to grow, as prospects for good outcomes

-That’s where A Family of Support: Child and Youth Mental Health Initiative comes in - together we aspire to break this cycle.
+That’s where the A Family of Support: Child and Youth Mental Health Initiative comes in - together we aspire to break this cycle.

 - Driving research that puts new knowledge and tools in the hands of frontline care providers.